AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Experiments

-AverageTime achieved the best model performance among all compared models, with a 1.55\% reduction in MSE and a 0.90\% reduction in MAE compared with the second-best model, TimeXer, demonstrating the excellent performance of our model.
+AverageTime achieved the best model performance among all compared models, with a 1.50\% reduction in MSE and a 0.88\% reduction in MAE compared with the second-best model, TimeXer, demonstrating the excellent performance of our model.
 The lightweight version, LightAverageTime with a cluster block, also outperforms TimeXer.
-Notably, the performance of AverageTime and TimeXer is nearly identical across the first seven datasets, with identical MSE performance and a 0.88\% improvement in MAE.
-However, the mixed-channel embedding layer significantly improves our model's performance on the Traffic dataset, indicating that AverageTime is more robust than TimeXer.

-For datasets with a smaller number of channels, linear models like RLinear often exhibit sufficient predictive capability, as evidenced by the model's superior performance on the ETT scenario.
-However, linear models typically fail in datasets with more channels.
-Moreover, our average framework is more effective for these scenarios.
-Notably, through mixed-channel embedding within the averaging framework, our model matched or even surpassed the performance of state-of-the-art Transformer architectures on Weather, ECL, and Traffic datasets, and the overall performance significantly outperforms Linear models like RLinear.
-This indicates that the average framework is simple yet of great importance in long-term time series forecasting.
+It is noteworthy that AverageTime achieved top-2 rankings in 42 out of all 56 metrics, significantly outperforming all other models.
+This demonstrates the strong stability of AverageTime, which maintains consistently robust forecasting performance across datasets with varying channel counts—whether on the ETT series with fewer channels, the medium-channel weather dataset, or the high-channel Traffic dataset.

+We further compare AverageTime with the linear model RLinear.
+Compared to RLinear, AverageTime incorporates a module for extracting and fusing channel information.
+On the ETTh-series datasets, which have a longer temporal span and fewer channels, the performance gap between the two models is relatively small.
+This suggests that for such datasets, the channel module provides limited extractable information.
+In contrast, for data with a shorter temporal span and more channels, where inter-channel dependencies are more pronounced, the extraction of channel information significantly enhances the model’s forecasting performance.

+We further compared the model's prediction performance on the Ettm2 dataset, conducting a detailed comparison with three methods: TimeXer, PatchTST, and DLinear.
+The prediction results of different methods across varying forecast horizons are illustrated in the Figure \ref{fig:prediction_performance1}:

+It can be observed that none of the four models achieve perfect prediction, with PatchTST and DLinear exhibiting larger prediction deviations.
+Between TimeXer and AverageTime, AverageTime demonstrates more accurate overall forecasting performance, capturing trends and details more effectively, and thus delivers more precise predictions than TimeXer.
+Furthermore, it is noted that state-of-the-art time series forecasting models still show considerable prediction bias across many datasets.
+Under this premise, we argue that providing richer informational input to the model holds higher priority than designing more complex model architectures.
+Therefore, we introduce series decomposition information to further enhance the model's predictive capability.
+The decomposed sequence information is first fused with features extracted across channels and then integrated with the original series.
+The corresponding prediction results are presented in the Table \ref{tab:FVMD_result}:

+Using four-decimal averaged results, AverageTime with FVMD achieves consistent improvements over Avg.Time on most datasets, with up to 0.84\% MSE and 0.70\% MAE reduction on ETTh1.
+Furthermore, the hyperparameters were adopted directly from the final AverageTime setup without any additional hyperparameter optimization; the reported performance gain is therefore reliable.